-And we’re going to offer it for FREE to anyone who will come and take it off our hands.
+What we’re going to do is offer it for FREE to anyone who will come and take it off our hands.

-And the reason for this one big thing?
+And the reason for doing this one big thing?

-Well, firstly, it just creates some space fast but we also want to get good – ASAP! – at getting other people to do our hard work for us by coming to pick up our unwanted clutter.
+Well, firstly, it just creates some space fast but we also want to get good – ASAP – at getting other people to do our hard work for us by coming to pick up our unwanted clutter.

-So we do NOT spend half the year schlepping stuff to the tip every weekend.
+We do not want to spend half the year schlepping stuff to the tip every weekend.

 I got all these collected from me with just a few minutes effort on Facebook …

-And tiny amounts of effort will have a BIG impact.
+With tiny amounts of effort we can have have really big impact.